 1. Fill in your availability.
 Every Saturday, each referee is required to confirm their availability settings for the upcoming 4-5 week period.
 This is carried out to ensure each referee who state they are available, actually are available.
 If you don’t tell us you are available then we won’t assign you any games.
 Referee game assignments are offered 2-3 weeks prior to the game date.
 However due to late referee cancellations, games can be offered on the same day as the game.

 2. Keep your availability up-to-date.
 If you know that you are going to be away or have another appointment, update your profile to show that you are not available on those dates.
 If you decline too many game offers, we will stop offering you games!

 Assignr Game Positions

 Mini U9/U11** // AR U11/ U13 (if Local AR training Completed)

 BSA is authorized by the ASA to grade club referees up to Youth.
 Higher grades for District and Provincial referees are assigned by the ASA referee coordinator.

-Referees must be at least a Mini qualified with AR Training to be an Assistant Referee.
+Referees must be at least a Mini qualified referee with the AR Training module to be an Assistant Referee.